WICG/display-locking/README.md

 * Use cases: (2), (3), (5)
 * Applies `contain: style layout size`
 * Invisible to rendering/hit testing
 * Visible to UA agorithms.
-UA fires event when matched, but not automatically displayed.
+UA fires event when matched, but not automatically displayed

 `render-subtree: skip-activation` - hide content, but preserve cached state and still support style/layout measurement APIs
 * Use cases: (4), (5)